-33.595.300 Purpose.
 The purpose statement states the reasons for the application of a set of environmental regulations that are specific to the plan district.

-33.595.305 Environmental Report.
+33.595.305 Environmental Report

 This section identifies the background document that leads to many of the regulations.
 The Hayden Island Natural Resource Plan is the document that should be referenced whenever there are questions about the types and functions of the resources within West Hayden Island.

 This section clarifies that the environmental regulations apply only within the boundaries of the West Hayden Island plan district, in areas zoned OS and in areas zoned IH that within water or in proximity to aquatic habitats.
 This includes areas below ordinary high water mark, within the River Setback and within, or in close proximity to wetlands.
-For the purpose of these regulations, ordinary high water mark is defined as the elevation of 17 feet NGVD29.
+For the purpose of these regulations, an elevation of 17 feet NGVD29 is used as a representation of the ordinary high water mark.
 This is the elevation that was used for the city's analysis within the Natural Resource Inventory (NRI), and was taken from the Army Corp of Engineers (ACOE) 2004 calculation based upon survey points within the river.
-There have been subsequent analyses done without survey points that indicated a potential lowering of the OHWM.
-However, for the purposes of the NRI analysis and subsequent regulations, the more conservative figure of 17 feet will be used which will preserve a larger portion of the beach area.
-If this measurement changes significantly over time, a subsequent legislative process can be used to amend the zoning code. the measurement determined in accordance with the protocol established by the U.S. Army Corp of Engineers who use this mark to determine regulatory jurisdiction.
-This agency has estimated this measurement through the Columbia River and Oregon Slough.
+This elevation was also incorporated into the Concept Planning process and used to determine the location of the 300 acres of land zoned for marine industrial uses, in conformance with the City Council's resolution.
+There have been subsequent analyses done without survey points that indicate a potential lowering of the OHWM.
+However, for the purposes of the NRI analysis and the regulations that are based on the Concept Plan, the more conservative figure of 17 feet NGVD29 is used which preserves a larger portion of the beach area.
+To clarify this policy intent, all the regulations within this chapter that are based upon the analysis used for the NRI and the Concept plan use the 17 feet NGVD29 elevation as the measuring point.